 Things to see and do this winter at Lydford Gorge

-On the ‘long and easy’ path keep an eye out for the entrance to some of the old mine workings that can be found in the gorge.
 There's no public access into the workings however that doesn’t stop another mammal species making use of this man-made cave.

-Old railway track and bird hide
+Railway path and bird hide